oanda/mt4-fxlabs/TUTORIAL.md

 The method `convert_to_mt4_time_arr` modifies the array passed as an argument and does not return anything.

 Please note that the timestamps returned by the fxLabs MQL4 API are in fact the correct time stamps.
-Conversion is only necessary if you intend to use timestamps within MT4 charts, such as drawing objects at certain times associated with retrieved data.
+Conversion is only necessary if you intend to use timestamps to draw points within MT4 charts.

 ### Next Steps

-We have described in this tutorial the basics of retrieving historical position ratios from the fxLabs API.
+In this tutorial we have described the basics of retrieving historical position ratios from the fxLabs API.
 Retrieving other types of data using the fxLabs MQL4 API follows a similar approach.

 Detailed documentation for the fxLabs MQL4 API methods is provided in the header file `fxlabsnet.mqh`.
 There are also several example scripts and indicators, with full source, provided in the [fxLabs-MQL4 package](https://github.com/oanda/mt4-fxlabs).